Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Higher levels of VEGF have been linked to many types of cancer.

-If your blood sample is mishandled by your health care provider or the lab, the results may not be accurate.
+If your blood sample is mishandled by your healthcare provider or the lab, the results may not be accurate.
+Medicines such as cholesterol medicine (statins) can increase VEGF levels.
+High platelet levels can also affect the results.